ConorTighe/Image-Identifier/README.md

 # Emerging technologies Project

--Name: Conor Tighe
+- Name: Conor Tighe
--GMIT ID: G00314417
+- GMIT ID: G00314417
--Application: Image-Identifier
+- Application: Image-Identifier
--Lecturer: Ian McLoughlin
+- Lecturer: Ian McLoughlin

 This is the solution for the Emerging technology [project](https://emerging-technologies.github.io/problems/project.html), It can recongnize digits + 1000 other classes.